 - Critical breaches.
-These must be fully addressed before commissioning a certification audit as disciplinary proceedings will commence if critical breaches are identified by your auditors. - Other major or minor non-conformances.
+These must be fully addressed before commissioning a certification audit as disciplinary proceedings will commence if critical breaches are identified by your auditors (refer to Section 5.2 for details). - Major or minor non-conformances.
 These do not necessarily have to be fully resolved before your audit although you should try to address them wherever possible, or at least make them the focus of an internal corrective action plan.
-Your auditors will want to know what you are doing to correct any non-conformance identified during self-assessment.
+Your auditors will want to know what you are doing to correct any nonconformance identified during self-assessment.

-For more information on developing and implementing a corrective action plan, Section 9.
+For more information on developing and implementing a corrective action plan, see Section 9.